AuroraChain/paxboards/README.md

 ### DefaultBoard

-DefaultBoard is a new Evennia base typeclass, which encapsulates all the board functionality.
-It shows up at a database level and is manageable as with any other Evennia typeclass.
+DefaultBoard is a new Evennia base class, which encapsulates all the board functionality.

 It also exposes a custom Django manager/queryset handler, allowing you to easily query which bboards are visible to a specific player from the class itself.